 LIFE COACHING CASE STUDIES

-Pete discovered his unique strengths and now feels more comfortable to be himself
+Pete feels more comfortable to be himself

 We worked together to discover Pete’s strengths and I helped him to recognise the value he adds to his firm.
 Pete’s confidence grew and he learned to speak up a bit more about his achievements.
 He felt happier within himself and more relaxed to go about his work in his own way.

 Hannah comes from a big family and in her words, she’s the black sheep of the family.
 Her parents and siblings are academic people while Hannah has always been creative.